JessicaMM1/ec530-health-app/README.md

 ### REST API (for user module)

-- The resf api for user module is deploy to [google cloud](https://health-app-2022.ue.r.appspot.com/users)
+- The resf api for user module is deployed to [google cloud](https://health-app-2022.ue.r.appspot.com/users)

-- There's one point: /users
-- Two function calls: GET and POST
+### `/users`

 - GET function:
-	- The GET method request user profile data from the Mongodb based on username, then output the user profile as json format
+	- The GET method requests user profile data from MongoDB
+    	- Input: username
+        - Output: user profile in JSON format

 	- Error handling: If the username is not found, the following error is returned:
 	`{message: 'User not found'}`

 - POST function:
-	- The POST method creates new user profile to Mongodb based on provided information, including first name, last name, username, etc.
+	- The POST method creates new user profile to MongoDB based on provided information, including first name, last name, username, etc.

 - Data structure